What is domestic abuse?

 If you are safe, but need to report a crime such as criminal damage, physical violence or sexual violence, call the Police on 101.

-If you are experiencing domestic abuse and need support, please get in touch with the Stop Domestic Abuse service, our domestic abuse team, for advice and support on 023 9206 5494 or by email.
-Our experienced specialist team is on hand to discuss your concerns and needs, 9am – 9pm Monday to Friday and 10am – 6pm weekends and bank holidays.
+If you are experiencing domestic abuse and need support, please get in touch with the Stop Domestic Abuse service for advice and support on 0330 0533 630 (select option one for Portsmouth) or by email.
+The experienced specialist team is on hand to discuss your concerns and needs, 9am – 9pm Monday to Friday and 10am – 6pm weekends and bank holidays.
 Contact can be by phone or face-to-face in a safe location.

 You might find the following links and videos useful.
 Please be aware that these videos contain sensitive footage and will not be appropriate for every age group.
 Adult discretion is advised – videos suitable for children are marked below.